CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 The `more_code` is not part of the if statement, just some context around it.

-If `condition` is/evaluates to `True`, then the flow of execution will enter the if block and `code` will be executed, then the flow of execution will exit the if block and `more_code` will be executed.
+If `condition` is/evaluates to `True`, then the flow of execution will enter the if-block and `code` will be executed, then the flow of execution will exit the if-block and `more_code` will be executed.

-If `condition` is/evaluates to `False`, then the flow of execution will skip over the if-block and `more_code` will be executed.
+If `condition` is/evaluates to `False`, then the flow of execution will skip over the if-block and just `more_code` will be executed.

 As an example, here is code for the "if it is raining, I will grab my umbrella" scenario: